 In 2000, termite resistance tests were conducted at Mississippi State University (MSU) on barrier coated wood in comparison to non-coated wood.
 The test was done according to AWPA E1, Standard Method for Laboratory Evaluation to Determine Resistance to Subterranean Termites.
-The barrier coating used in this test was the Postsaver system.
+The barrier coating used in this test was supplied by the manufacturer of the Postsaver system.